ldmscon/ldms-rtd/docs/exercises/ldms-overview.rst

 The documentation is organized by project and version, and supports cross-referencing between the main project (OVIS-HPC) and its subcomponents using Sphinxs `intersphinx_mapping`.

-**FIX ME**: Update the following to correctly reference the document of the parent project that was cross-referenced in the `intersphinx_mapping` in conf.py: ``:doc:`display name <parent-project:rst-file>``
+**FIX ME**: Update the following to correctly reference the document of the parent project that was cross-referenced in conf.py (:doc:`description <parent-project:rst-file>`)

-All subproject documentation is integrated and accessible through the main site:

-- doc:OVIS-HPC Documentation Site <ovis-hpc:index>
+All subproject documentation is integrated and accessible through the main site: doc:OVIS-HPC Documentation Site <ovis-hpc:index>

 .. _useful_links